artefactual/atom-docs/user-manual/administer/edit-permissions.rst

 | Translate         |       No      |
 +-------------------+---------------+

-Creating a user group of "Researchers" will automatically assign the above default :term:`access privileges <access privilege>` to that group.
+Creating a new user, or a new user group of "Researchers" will automatically assign the above default :term:`access privileges <access privilege>` to that group.
 However, the access privileges of individual users in that user group can still be edited without it altering the overall privileges of that group as a whole.

 .. _administrator-default: